phyunsj/node-red-dashboard-custom-widget/README.md

 Flow Changes :
 - Lock Door -> Display a PIN dialog
-- Display a PIN dialog triggered if pin_error
+- Display a PIN dialog if pin_error
-- Display a PIN dailog triggered if the session is expired
+- Display a PIN dialog if the session is expired

 ## In Action